 Marrying two business units into one service umbrella naturally brought up concerns over the cost.
 “We needed to control implementation costs, and we did that by combining implementation into one upgrade, and having one team do both at the same time.
 We also controlled costs by leveraging as much of Pratt & Whitney’s knowledge of the current tool set and getting our staff involved in the implementation instead of relying solely on PTC’s consultants,” says Tomastik.

 “I’d say it was a complete success, they were so knowledgeable.
-This was the first upgrade from MCA to SPM, and having the right consultants on the job was key.”
+This was the first upgrade from MCA to Servigistics, and having the right consultants on the job was key.”

 "We made a large investment into the future of our customer service.
 Our customer base relies on uptime, and optimizing our services just makes sense – for our customers and for the long-term success of our business."